WeidiXie/VGG-Speaker-Recognition/README.md

         VoxCeleb1-Test-H: 5.17      VoxCeleb1-Test-H-Cleaned: 5.06

 ### Licence
-The code and mode are available to download for commercial/research purposes under a Creative Commons Attribution-ShareAlike 4.0 International License.
+The code and mode are available to download for commercial/research purposes under a Creative Commons Attribution-ShareAlike 4.0 International License(https://creativecommons.org/licenses/by/4.0/).

-A complete version of the license can be found here (https://creativecommons.org/licenses/by/4.0/).
+      Downloading this dataset implies agreement to follow the same conditions for any modification and/or re-distribution of the dataset in any form.

+      Additionally any entity using this dataset agrees to the following conditions:

+      THIS CODE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
+IN NO EVENT SHALL THE COPYRIGHT HOLDER BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

+      Please cite [1] below if you make use of the dataset.

 ### Citation
 ```